anupanandsingh/anupanandsingh.github.io/_pages/research.md

 nav_order: 4
 ---

-<h4>Geometric Lagrangian one-forms and integrable hierarchies</h4>
+<h4>Lagrangian multiforms, integrability, and quantisation</h4>

 Much of my ongoing work is rooted in three major themes: the **<a href="https://link.springer.com/article/10.1007/BF01076717" target="_self">$$r$$-matrix</a>** approach to integrable systems, the theory of **<a href="https://arxiv.org/abs/0903.4086" target="_self">Lagrangian multiforms</a>**, and the **<a href="https://arxiv.org/abs/1908.02289" target="_self">gauge-theoretic origins</a>** of integrable structures.
-Together with my doctoral supervisors and our collaborators, I am currently developing a framework for systematically constructing Lagrangian multiforms, objects that provide a variational description of integrable hierarchies through a generalised action and a variational principle.
+During my doctoral studies at the University of Leeds, I developed a framework for systematically constructing Lagrangian multiforms, objects that provide a variational description of integrable hierarchies through a generalised action and a variational principle.
 In the following two papers, we used the theory of Lie dialgebras to achieve this goal for a large class of finite-dimensional integrable systems:

 **<a href="https://link.springer.com/article/10.1007/s11005-023-01766-9" target="_self">Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems</a>**\
 Vincent Caudrelier, Marta Dell'Atti, and Anup Anand Singh\